inukshukdeveloper/InukshukCompass/README.md

 ![alt-text](https://github.com/inukshukdeveloper/InukshukCompass/blob/main/Compass%20and%20Odometer.gif)

+(note: animation shows compass with the odometer which is a separate module)

 ## Installing the Compass

 The compass is distributed as a binary framework in a Swift package.
 To install in Xcode, select File->Swift Packages->Add Package Dependency.